Meet Building Safety Act requirements for higher-risk buildings

 Your building must be registered if it meets all of the following criteria:

 Height is measured from ground level to the top of the floor surface of the top storey (excluding roof-top plant rooms).
-Basement storeys are excluded from the storey count but not from the height measurement.
+Below-ground storeys are ignored for the storey count; height is measured from ground level.

 The Principal Accountable Person (PAP) must submit the registration application.
 This is typically: